Palm Desert, California: Top employers

+Recreation

+Palm Desert is the home of the Living Desert Zoo and Gardens, a combination zoo and botanical garden featuring over 500 animals from 150 species over 80 acre.
+The location also hosts an extensive collection of desert plants with a state-of-the-art animal hospital.
+Founded in 1970, The Living Desert hosts over 500,000 visitors a year.

-Resorts and golf clubs
+Resorts, tennis, and golf clubs

+There are around thirty golf courses throughout the city which has a long history with the sport.
+Palm Desert is home to hundreds of tennis courts, both public and private.
+Pickleball has also gained popularity throughout the region in the 2010s and 2020s.

-The city's first golf course and tennis club was Shadow Mountain in 1952, followed by Marrakesh in 1954, the Palm Desert Greens mobile home park golf course in 1961, and the Palm Desert Country Club in 1962.
+The city's first golf course and tennis club was Shadow Mountain in 1948, followed by Marrakesh in 1954, the Palm Desert Greens mobile home park golf course in 1961, and the Palm Desert Country Club in 1962.
 The latter, located 5 mi east of the original city, was formally annexed in 1992.
 The total number of golf clubs (more than 30 located within 10 mi from the city) have made Palm Desert known as the "World's Golf Capital."

 Desert Willow Golf Resort is the City Of Palm Desert's municipal golf course, and has two championship courses: Mountain View and Firecliff.
 It is associated with the Westin Desert Willow Resort at the golf course location.
 The Firecliff course is listed at No. 13 in Golf Magazine's 'Best Courses you can Play' 2010 list for California.

 In the late-1970s and 1980s, a spate of private golf clubs, destination resorts and hotels appeared in the northern half of Palm Desert, such as the four-star JW Marriott Desert Springs Golf Resort and Spa in 1987 and the four-star Desert Willow Golf Resort in 2002.
-The city has over 30 motels and 5,000 motel rooms, since lodging and hospitality is a major portion of the local tourist-based economy.
+The city has over 30 hotels and 5,000 rooms, and lodging and hospitality is a major portion of the local tourist-based economy.

+Sun City Palm Desert is an adjacent master-planned retirement community located on the north side of Interstate 10, on unincorporated land just northeast of the city limits of Palm Desert itself, and about 7.7 mi from downtown Palm Desert.
+All residences in the community use Palm Desert, CA 92211 as part of their address.
+The community association address is 38180 Del Webb Blvd., Palm Desert, CA 92211.
+Sun City Palm Desert comprises the majority of the Desert Palms census-designated place.
+Sun City Palm Desert was developed by Del E. Webb Corp. (acquired by Pulte Homes in 2001).
+Construction began in 1992 and was completed in 2003.
+The original name was Sun City Palm Springs from 1991 to 1996.
+Sun City Palm Desert is an active 55+ gated retirement community.